matteodem/meteor-easy-check/README.md

 ```

-You could use that and create secure Meteor.methods with it… or just **add your Meteor.Collection as the 2nd parameter** which does that for you:
+You could use that and create secure Meteor.methods with it… or just add your Meteor.Collection as the 2nd parameter:

 ```
 var CarsChecker = new EasyCheck({